The minimum age to get the National UK CPL(B) is 18 and you will need to hold the following medical.

 Training requirements differ depending on the aircraft category and training route you take.

-However, in all cases, you must fulfill the class or type rating requirements for the aircraft you take your CPL skill test on.
+However, in all cases, you must fulfil the class or type rating requirements for the aircraft you take your CPL skill test on.

 CPL(B) theoretical examinations are administered by the CAA and have to be taken at an approved centre (see the examination page for further information)